 RA positions provide a stipend, tuition remission, and health insurance benefits.
 Stipend rates and percentage of benefit coverage vary, but should always be specified in the offer letter.
 Students must be in good academic standing to be eligible for this type of funding.
-For additional details and regulations, see the Graduate College's <a href="https://example.com/remails-remai iii.
-Graduate Service Assistantships iv.
-Scholarships, Grants and Fellowships
+For additional details and regulations, see the Graduate College's TA/RA Handbook.